MaJerle/stm32-cube-cmake-vscode/README.md

 )
 ```

-> To disable `.bin` file generation, simply delete POST_BUILD line for `.bin` and regenerate CMake build system commands.
+> To disable `.bin` file generation, simply delete `POST_BUILD` line for `.bin` and regenerate CMake build system commands.
+> Generating `.bin` files may have a negative effect when memory is split between internal and external flash memories.

-Some other useful commands to keep in mind during project development:
+There is a list of useful commands to keep in mind during project development:

 - Build changes:  `cmake --build "build"`
 - Clean project:  `cmake --build "build" --target clean`
 - Re-build files: `cmake --build "build" --clean-first -v`

-Let's rather create `.vscode/tasks.json` file and add all commands inside to have them remembered:
+Instead of remembering all of them, let's create `.vscode/tasks.json` file instead and add all commands to it, for quick run:
 ```json
 {
     "version": "2.0.0",